 5. Serve immediately

-Related products from Bacalalo
+Related Bacalalo Products

-Tips for perfect garlic cod
+Tips for a perfect ajillo

-- Parsley at the end: Fresh parsley is always added off the heat.
+- Parsley at the end: fresh parsley is always added off the heat.
 If you add it to hot oil, it fries instantly and loses its freshness and green color.

-Variations of garlic cod
+Variations of cod al ajillo

-Garlic cod with cherry tomatoes
+Cod al ajillo with cherry tomatoes

 Surf and turf: sear the cod, set aside, and in the same oil, prepare some garlic shrimp before pouring everything together.
 A quick and spectacular party dish.

-Baked garlic cod
+Baked cod al ajillo

 - Rustic bread: essential for dipping in the garlic oil.
 A good country bread, ciabatta, or Galician baguette.